Kevin Warren Sloan

-Recent Kevin Sloan Studio projects include a redesign of the landscape at the Botanical Research Institute of Texas; the Airfield Falls Conservation Park in Fort Worth, Texas; the urban design for Vitruvian Park, a 100-acre mixed use development in north Dallas; the master plan for a large mixed-use and public park project in Kansas City; the master plan and landscape architecture for the award-winning single-family development The Dallas Urban Reserve; and the master plan for the Southern Methodist University’s winning submission for the George W. Bush Presidential Library.
+Kevin Sloan Studio projects include a redesign of the landscape at the Botanical Research Institute of Texas; the Airfield Falls Conservation Park in Fort Worth, Texas; the urban design for Vitruvian Park, a 100-acre mixed use development in north Dallas; the master plan for a large mixed-use and public park project in Kansas City; the master plan and landscape architecture for the award-winning single-family development The Dallas Urban Reserve; and the master plan for the Southern Methodist University’s winning submission for the George W. Bush Presidential Library.

 Professional background

 Sloan began his interest in the metropolitan city through large-scale works at prior firms.
 Formerly a vice president at Hillier Architecture, he was the firm’s national resource for site planning, landscape architecture and urban design.
 Projects completed individually while at Hillier include the Sprint World Headquarters, SABRE Corporate World Headquarters and a feasibility study for the Gettysburg National Park.
 Big Sky, Texas, a planning solution for a community on a prairie site, synthesized many of his interests prior to Kevin Sloan Studio.

 International works while design director at HOK included urban additions to Cuernavaca, Mexico, and New Delhi, India.
 Urban projects included the urbanization of I-95 through Philadelphia and for the 1995 “Esplanade” planning study in Dallas that introduced the idea for a freeway park over an intercity highway that began construction in 2009.

 Early works at Amphion – a firm made up of former Lawrence Halprin and Associate partners – led to his role as project designer for the Alamo Plaza Transit Mall, Omaha Riverfront Park and the Austin, Texas, Arboretum.

 Sloan founded Kevin Sloan Studio in 2004.